 Congress also steadily increased the EQIP funding.
 In Arizona, for example, EQIP assistance awarded to public lands ranchers grew to $4.96 million in federal fiscal year 2008.
 In fiscal year 2015, Arizona agricultural producers received $13.2 million in EQIP assistance.
 It’s difficult, however, to know how much EQIP money is going to public lands ranchers these days, because the NRCS no longer tracks them as unique EQIP recipients.
 Fortunately, the Environmental Working Group maintains a searchable online Farm Subsidy Database that lists U.S. agricultural subsidy payments, including EQIP, that were made to all individuals and businesses since 1995.

-These large public investments in private ranching operations have occurred during a continuing drought in the Southwest, and in spite of scientific predictions that the weather will become hotter and drier due to climate change.
+These large public investments in private ranching operations have occurred during a nearly uninterrupted drought in the Southwest, and in spite of scientific predictions that the weather will become hotter and drier due to climate change.
 The decision to make public lands ranchers eligible for EQIP, and the resultant increases in permitted cattle numbers, have been intentionally implemented with little public notice.
-Many EQIP projects, for example, are completed without engaging the National Environmental Policy Act (NEPA) public planning process.
+Many EQIP projects, for example, are completed without fully engaging the National Environmental Policy Act (NEPA) public planning process.
 After the passage of each Farm Bill, the NRCS has completed an environmental assessment (EA) they claimed allowed subsequent EQIP projects to be completed using NEPA categorical exclusions.
 But a nationwide programmatic EA does not provide the legally required site-specific analysis of the expensive and controversial new livestock management schemes being implemented on our public lands.

 Liked this post?
 Follow this blog to get more.